Pereira heads late winner as leader PSG wins 2-1 at Lorient | Sports-Games

 - France

-Pereira headed home Neymar's corner in the 81st minute as unbeaten PSG maintained its comfortable gap over second-place Lens.
+Pereira headed home Neymar's corner in the 81st minute as unbeaten PSG maintained its comfortable gap over second-place Lens on Sunday.
+But PSG coach Christophe Galtier accepted his side struggled at times.

+Galtier thinks some PSG players may have been holding back against Lorient for fear of getting injured so close to the tournament, as happened to Germany's Timo Werner.

+"It gets inside the players' minds when they hear that such and such is injured, and won't play at the World Cup," Galtier said.
+"Certain players held back a bit, were a little bit worried about tackling."
+Galtier gave assurances that France striker Kylian Mbappe only came off near the end because of general muscle fatigue, and nothing else.

+"He's been playing a lot of matches," Galtier said.
+"But there's nothing to worry about.
+He already came off feeling tired against Juventus (in the Champions League) on Wednesday."
 Messi was replaced in attack by 20-year-old Hugo Ekitike, who marked a rare start by setting up Neymar's opening goal after nine minutes.
-Neymar's 11th league goal moved him level with teammate Kylian Mbappe atop the scoring charts.
+Neymar's 11th league goal moved him level with Mbappe atop the scoring charts.

-Fourth-place Lorient equalized in the 53rd through club top scorer Terem Moffi's ninth goal of the campaign.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)